 11. Exceptional Circumstances

 Exceptional circumstances, which may include illness, family circumstances, personal responsibility or instability affecting the school or the college.
 It is expected that applicants will have taken appropriate action to ensure that examining bodies have allowed for mitigating circumstances prior to the announcement of any results.
+Applicants should also advise the Admissions Department as soon as possible so that further consideration can be given.

 12. Applicants with disabilities